UniCSG: Unified High-Fidelity Content-Constrained Style-Driven Generation via Staged Semantic and Frequency Disentanglement: Experiments

-Representative visual comparisons are shown in Fig.~\ref{fig:qual_results_text} and Fig.~\ref{fig:qual_results_ref}.
 In the text-guided setting, UniCSG preserves content well and produces strong details.
+Fine-grained inspection shows better preservation of hairstyle, semantic identity, object count, and background layout consistency, while still maintaining clear stylization.
 We observe slightly weaker stylization strength than OmniConsistency\cite{Song2025OmniConsistencyLS} and Ovis-U1\cite{wang2025ovisu1} in some cases, which may contribute to the lower style-consistency scores.

 In the reference-guided setting, our results differ substantially from the text-guided outputs, indicating that the model can learn style characteristics from the reference image.
 Meanwhile, BAGEL\cite{deng2025bagel} suffers from severe reference-content leakage, making its style distribution closer to the original content distribution.
 OmniStyle\cite{Wang_2025_CVPR} and DreamOmni2\cite{xia2025dreamomni2multimodalinstructionbasedediting} exhibit transfer failures in some cases, producing results closer to the original content images.
+Compared with these baselines, UniCSG better preserves semantic identity and scene structure while reducing the unintended transfer of reference-specific content.